 How to be healthier at work

-Long days at the desk can be physically and mentally draining.
-We asked three experts for small steps to creating a healthier work environment.
+We ask three experts for small steps to creating a healthier work environment.

 Health experts say there are many ways we can make our work environments healthier, whether it’s stretching more, changing up your afternoon snacks, or practising meditation to overcome workplace